Before You Begin a Trial Installation

 After you have installed and deployed Cloudera Manager and Cloudera Runtime, you can re-enable SELinux by changing

-back to SELINUX=enforcing
+SELINUX=permissive back to SELINUX=enforcing in

 then running the following command to immediately switch to enforcing